 John & Ellen first fell in love with wine during a trip to Italy in the 1980s.
 They purchased the winery and property out of bankruptcy in 1995; at that time the existing vines had been neglected for too long and were completely replaced with new plantings.
 Because the current vineyard location used to be a thoroughbred horse ranch, vineyard workers sometimes run across old horseshoes (a racetrack used to be located on the property).
-Obsidian is also found in their vineyards – this rock was used by local Indian tribes to make arrowheads and other tools – they appropriately named their Zinfandel vineyard “Black Glass.”
+Obsidian is also found in their vineyards – this rock was used by local Indian tribes to make arrowheads and other tools.
+Their Zinfandel vineyard is appropriately named “Black Glass.”

 The property is 43 acres of which 36 acres are planted to vines; the vineyards are located alongside the Napa River.
-And one of their neighboring vineyards is the historic Collins Holystone Vineyard which contains rare (for Napa) ancient vines of Zinfandel and according to the Historical Vineyard Society, this vineyard dates back to the 1920s (Benessere sources fruit from select blocks within this vineyard).
+And one of their neighboring vineyards is the historic Collins Holystone Vineyard which contains rare (for Napa) ancient vines of Zinfandel and according to the Historical Vineyard Society, this vineyard dates back to the 1920s.
+Benessere sources fruit from select blocks within this vineyard.
 This vineyard is located partway down the long road that leads to Benessere and can be easily seen to the right as visitors drive in.
 Collins Holystone was partially named after Bill and Kathy Collins, founders of Conn Creek Winery.
-While Bill and Kathy have both died, the vineyard is still under family ownership; their son Peter oversees the vines.
+While Bill and Kathy have since died, the vineyard is still under family ownership; their son Peter oversees the vines.

 “Holystone” refers to a porous sandstone rock used to scrub wooden decks of ships.
 This is an appropriate name since the vineyard is full of rocks and Bill spent several years in the Navy.